The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 Edgewood, KY 41017

 Include an official transcript of all colleges attended, a list of courses in progress and those planned, and three letters of recommendation from academic sources.
 In addition, a writing sample covering the topic “Why I want to be a Clinical Laboratory Scientist” is required.

-Files must be complete before November 7th for consideration for the next class.
-Applications received after that date will only be considered if space permits; otherwise they will be held and considered for the following year.
+All materials required for the application process (application, transcripts, 3 letters of recommendation and writing sample) must be complete before November 11, 2016 at 5 pm EST for consideration for the next class.
+Applications received after that date will be held and considered for the following year.

 Students should be in good health before beginning the program.
 The hospital will provide each applicant admitted to the school with a complete physical examination and determine if the student’s health will permit them to meet the standards of St. Elizabeth Healthcare.
 A student's acceptance into the program is contingent upon their completion of the physical examination which includes a drug screen.

 Student selection process involves evaluating the documents submitted and a personal interview with a selected group of Student Representatives.